Circular Array Technique and Implementation

 Code Implementation

-In my code, the circular array interval is defined as left-closed and right-open, i.e., the interval [start, end)
+In my code, the interval of the circular array is defined as left-closed and right-open, meaning the interval [start, end)

 includes the array elements.
-All other methods are implemented based on this left-closed and right-open interval.
+Therefore, other methods are implemented based on this left-closed, right-open interval.

-When defining the boundaries of a sliding window in Sliding Window Algorithm Core Framework, similar questions arise.
-Let me explain here as well.
+Similar questions arise when defining the boundaries of a sliding window in the Sliding Window Algorithm Framework.
+Here, I will explain.

-In theory, you can design the intervals' openness and closeness as you wish, but generally, designing it as a left-closed and right-open interval is the most convenient.
+Theoretically, you can design the interval as you like, but a left-closed, right-open interval is generally the most convenient to handle.

 This is because when you initialize start = end = 0